beyond-the-cloud-dev/soql-lib/website/docs/advanced-usage/caching.md

 Cache storage is limited.
 If different variations of queries continually add new entries to the cache, it can quickly fill up with redundant or overlapping records, reducing overall effectiveness.

+## Cached query required single condition

-## A query requires a single condition, and that condition must filter by a unique field.
+A query requires a single condition, and that condition must filter by a unique field.

 To ensure that cached records are aligned with the database, a single condition is required.
 A query without a condition cannot guarantee that the number of records in the cache matches the database.